Leukemia is cancer of the white blood cells. White blood cells (also called leukocytes

 These happen because their white blood cells can't fight infections.

-which is when there's a low number of red blood cells.
-This happens because leukemia
+is when there's a low number of red blood cells.
+This happens because leukemia cells

-cells crowd the bone marrow.
-This prevents bone marrow from making the usual amount
+crowd the bone marrow.
+This prevents bone marrow from making the usual amount of oxygen-carrying

 Kids with anemia may: